thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 The telemetry or attribute key whose value will be read.

 <b><font size="3">Output key</font></b>
-The key under which the data will be saved in the target entity.
+The key under which the propagated data will be stored in the target entity.”

 <b><font size="3">Default value</font></b>
 The default value used if the data is unavailable.